rafaelmoschopoulos/trendify/README.md

     - [ ] Create backend with Flask
     - [ ] Create frontend with React in Material UI style
         - [ ] Graph of sentiment score against time (maybe add 'download to csv' option)
+        - [ ] Graph of amount of relevant tweets posted against time (to see how trends rise and fall)
         - [ ] Calendar widget to enter dates
         - [ ] Map widget to show areas from which posts originate the most (i.e., top 5 countries)
         - [ ] Show relevant keywords in world cloud style